Ventricular hypertrophy: Physiology

 The ventricles are the chambers in the heart responsible for pumping blood either to the lungs (right ventricle) or to the rest of the body (left ventricle).
 Ventricular hypertrophy may be divided into two categories: concentric hypertrophy and eccentric hypertrophy.
 These adaptations are related to how the cardiomyocyte contractile units, called sarcomeres, respond to stressors such as exercise or pathology.
-Concentric hypertrophy is a result of pressure overload on the heart, resulting in parallel sarcomerogenesis (addition of sarcomere units).
+Concentric hypertrophy is a result of pressure overload on the heart, resulting in parallel sarcomerogenesis (addition of sarcomere units parallel to existing units).
 Eccentric hypertrophy is related to volume overload and leads to the addition of sarcomeres in series.

 Concentric hypertrophy results from various stressors to the heart including hypertension, congenital heart defects (such as Tetralogy of Fallot), valvular defects (aortic coarction or stenosis), and primary defects of the myocardium which directly cause hypertrophy (hypertrophic cardiomyopathy).
 The underlying commonality in these disease states is an increase in pressures that the ventricles experience.
 For example, in tetralogy of Fallot, the right ventricle is exposed to the high pressures of the left heart due to a defect in the septum; as a result the right ventricle undergoes hypertrophy to compensate for these increased pressures.
 Similarly, in systemic hypertension, the left ventricle must work harder to overcome the higher pressures of the vascular system and responds by thickening to deal with increased wall stress.

 Concentric hypertrophy is characterized by an addition of sarcomeres (the contractile units of cardiac cells) in parallel.
 The result is an increase in thickness of the myocardium without a corresponding increase in ventricular size.
 This is maladaptive largely because there is not a corresponding proliferation of the vasculature supplying the myocardium, resulting in ischemic areas of the heart.
 Ultimately, this response can be compensatory for a duration, and allow for improved cardiac function in the face of stressors.
 However, this type of hypertrophy can result in a dilated ventricle which is unable to effectively pump blood, leading to heart failure.
 When stressors that encourage this concentric hypertrophy are reduced or eliminated (either surgically corrected in the case of cardiac defects, or hypertension is reduced from diet and exercise) it is possible for the heart to undergo 'reverse remodeling', returning to a somewhat more 'normal' state instead of progressing to a dilated, pathologic phenotype.
 This reversion may even go beyond muscle mass, and repair abnormalities in cardiac connective tissue.